zaiisao/Documentation/en/Voice/initialize_android.md

 Before creating an RtcEngine instance, ensure that you have finished preparing the development environment.
 See [Integrate the SDK](../../en/Voice/android_audio.md) for more information.

 ## Implementation
-The following imports define the interface of the Agora API that provides the communication functionality:
+The following imports define the interface of the Agora API that provides  communication functionality:

 -   `io.agora.rtc.Constants`
 -   `io.agora.rtc.IRtcEngineEventHandler`